nikolanan/JS-Fundamentals/ages/README.md

 • In all other cases print – "out of bounds";
 The output should be printed to the console.

-Output:
+Sample input:
+20

+Sample output:
-20 adult
+adult

+Sample input:
+1

+Sample output:
-1 baby
+baby

+Sample input:
+100

+Sample output:
-100 elder
+elder

+Sample input:
+-1

+Sample output:
--1 out of bounds
+out of bounds